tilt-dev/tilt.build/docs/extensions.md

 The `extension_repo` API lets you replace the default repo with your own fork.

-For example, you can fork the shared `tilt-extensions` repo, use a `stable` tag to denote the version that most people should use, then add some code to your Tiltfile to pin it:
+For example, you can fork the shared `tilt-extensions` repo, use a `v0.25.0` tag to denote the version that most people should use, then add some code to your Tiltfile to pin it:

 ```python